News

 Why Navan Customers Can Rest Easy

-Among other channels, Navan sources content via both Sabre and Amadeus, so Turkish Airlines remains available on Navan, and users will not see any significant impacts to their travel programs.
+Among other channels, Navan sources content via both Sabre and Amadeus, so Turkish Airlines and Frontier remain available on Navan, and users will not see any significant impacts to their travel programs.
 Thanks to a multi-source strategy and deep expertise working with a wide range of partners including GDSs, aggregators, and direct connections, Navan can react quickly to changes in airline distribution and source content through a partner’s preferred channel.

 3 Reasons Why Multi-Provider Sourcing Is Key — Especially Now